glacier-modding/glaciermodding.org/docs/modding/customcampaigns/menumapsetup.md

 ```
 Now that we have a menumap entity, we need to set the `resource` field of the `m_pMetaDataResource` property.
 This value is a hexadecimal representation of the hashed value of an IOI string for a planning contract.
 We will need to set this to the hashed value of our new planning contract.

 Let's use the IOI string `(planning_contract) greedy bank`.
-So we don't forget this IOI string, let's add it to the custom hashes list for our project.
+So we don't forget this IOI string, let's add it to the custom paths list for our project manually.

 In GlacierKit, click on the `Settings` button on the left sidebar.
 Scroll to the bottom of the `Custom paths` section and click the `Add an entry` button.
 Enter `(planning_contract) greedy bank` and press the `Continue` button.